SLO-aware Robust and Resilient 5G Edge Infrastructure

-Modern access-edge applications—from real-time video analytics to AR/VR—depend on 5G RAN stacks that are virtualized and disaggregated across edge datacenters.
-This project develops a holistic toolkit that makes cellular infrastructure robust against three chronic pain-points: (1) unpredictable end-to-end performance that breaks tight service-level objectives (SLOs); (2) outages caused by failures or upgrades inside virtualized RAN (vRAN) components; and (3) new attack surfaces on the Ethernet-based fronthaul network.
-By enforcing predictability, high availability and strong security, we show that next-generation edge services can run atop commodity 5G networks without costly over-provisioning or proprietary hardware.
+Modern access-edge applications – from real-time video analytics to AR/VR – depend on 5G RAN stacks that are virtualized and disaggregated across edge datacenters.
+This project develops a holistic toolkit that makes cellular infrastructure robust against three chronic pain points: (1) Unpredictable end-to-end performance that breaks tight service-level objectives (SLOs); (2) Outages caused by failures or upgrades inside virtualized RAN (vRAN) components; and (3) New attack surfaces on the Ethernet-based fronthaul network.
+By enforcing SLO-awareness, high availability, and strong security, we show that next-generation edge services can run atop commodity 5G networks without costly over-provisioning or proprietary hardware.

 Resilient 5G vRAN infrastructure

-In virtualized RANs a PHY crash or DU upgrade can disconnect users for 6.2 s on average—far above the five-nines budget of < 6 minutes / year—and existing failover mechanisms rebuild state too slowly.
-Worse, when a primary DU dies, protocol time-outs of 3 – 30 s at the CU cascade into mass UE drops.
+In virtualized RANs a PHY crash or DU upgrade can disconnect users for 6.2 s on average – far above the five-nines budget of < 6 minutes/year – and existing failover mechanisms rebuild state too slowly.
+Worse, when a primary DU dies, protocol time-outs of 3–30 seconds at the CU cascade into mass UE drops.

 Secure fronthaul network